-For all Hazard Annexes below the NYSDOH Regional Office is to be notified during normal business hours.
-For events that occur on nights, weekends or holidays, notify the NYSDOH Duty Officer at 866-881-2809.

-Hazard Annex A: Active Shooter/Active Threat

-An active threat is an individual or group of individuals actively engaged in killing or attempting to kill people in a confined and populated area, often through the use of firearms.

-CODE WORD I COMMUNICATION: Active Shooter
+For all Hazard Annexes below the NYSDOH Regional Office is to be notified during normal hours.
+For events that occur on nights, weekends or holidays, notify the NYSDOH Duty 866-881-2809.
+Hazard Annex A: Active Shooter/Active Threat An active threat is an individual or group of individuals actively engaged in killing or attemp people in a confined and populated area, often through the use of firearms. ting to kill CODE WORD I COMMUNICATION: Active Shooter STANDARD Absolut at Three Rivers is strongly committed to its residents and employees in the provisafe, healthy and secure environment. sion of a

-STANDARD

-The McGuire Group is strongly committed to its residents and employees in the provision of a safe, healthy and secure environment.